-The Council currently holds all local authority maintained schools on the Balance Sheet.
-The Council does not generally hold voluntary aided schools on its Balance Sheet as the Council does not have the level of control over the sites needed to recognise them as assets.
-Where the Council does own (and therefore control) a site used by a VA School the site will be recognised as a Council asset.
-The same principles of control of the risks and rewards of ownership apply to academies and free schools.
-Capital expenditure on schools not on the Council's Balance Sheet such as VA schools goes through Revenue Expenditure Funded by Capital under Statue (REFCUS).
-REFCUS refers to any expenditure that should be treated as capital but where the Council does not own the asset.
-This expenditure is reported through the CIES.
+The Council holds all local authority maintained schools on the Balance Sheet.
+This includes foundation schools where the risks and reward of ownership are considered to lie with the Council.
+Voluntary aided schools are excluded from the Balance Sheet as the Council does not have the level of control over the sites to recognise them as assets.
+The same principle applies to academies.
+Capital expenditure on schools not on the Council's Balance Sheet, such as voluntary aided schools, is treated as Revenue Expenditure Funded from Capital under Statute (REFCUS).
+This represents capital spend relating to assets not owned by the Council and is reported through the CIES.

-1.24 Council Tax and Business Rates
+1.25 Council Tax and Business Rates